 - Take advantage of an employer match: If your employer matches a portion of your 401k contributions, build up to investing enough to take advantage of the match.
 At one point, we were saving, investing, and paying off debt at the same time.

-- Supercharge debt pay down: Once you’ve reached your emergency fund goal, direct your extra cash to paying off debt.
+- Supercharge debt pay-down: Once you’ve reached your emergency fund goal, direct your extra cash toward paying off debt.

 - Customize your solution: Be mindful of the factors listed above to tailor your approach to your specific circumstances.
 If you have debt at 30%, that will take priority over just about anything else, for example.